-Our information Centre counts over 300 brochures, pamphlets and other information pieces on services and programs available in Regina.
-Newcomers can also access internet information on computer terminals at the NWC, and have their documents printed, faxed or scanned at the Centre.
+Newcomers can also access internet information on computer terminals at the Newcomer Welcome Centre, and have their documents printed, faxed or scanned at the Centre.

 The RODS Newcomer Centre provides referrals to the community and government services: